Anniella pulchra: Distribution and habitat

-They live in loose, sandy soils or leaf litter, typically in sand dunes along the coast.
-They are found from Contra Costa County in northern California, all the way south to Baja California, although occurrences are often scattered.
-They require moisture to aid in shedding their skin.
-Without it, their vision and feeding can be affected, potentially starving the animal.
+A. pulchra live in loose, sandy soils or leaf litter, or among sand dunes and dry washes beneath rocks along the Pacific coast.
+They are found from Contra Costa County in Northern California, south to Baja California, although its population distribution is often scattered.
+They require some source of moisture to aid in the regular shedding of their skin; without shedding properly, the lizard's ability to eat and see can be affected, potentially starving the animal.